pywaterinfo

 Note on restrictions of the downloads

 The amount of data downloaded from waterinfo.be is limited via a credit system.
 You do not need to get a token right away to download data.
-For limited or irregular downloads, a token will not be required.
+For limited and irregular downloads, a token will not be required.

-When you require more extended data requests, please request a download token from the waterinfo.be site administrators via the e-mail address <hydrometrie@waterinfo.be> with a statement of which data and how frequently you would like to download data.
+When you require more extended data requests, please request a download token from the waterinfo.be site administrators via the e-mail address hydrometrie@waterinfo.be with a statement of which data and how frequently you would like to download data.
 You will then receive a client-credit code that can be used to obtain a token that is valid for 24 hours, after which the token can be refreshed with the same client-credit code.
 The handling of this token is done by the package itself, but it is important to use the code when initializing the Waterinfo instance.
 For example, using a VMM token:

 from pywaterinfo import Waterinfo